oscherler/jtframe/doc/macros.md

 JTFRAME_OSDCOLOR         |         | Sets the OSD colour
 JTFRAME_PLL              |         | PLL module name to be used.
 Defaults to jtframe_pll0
 JTFRAME_RELEASE          |         | Disables debug control via keyboard
-JTFRAME_SCAN2X_NOBLEND   | MiST    | Disables pixel blending
+JTFRAME_ROTATE           |         | Enables more rotate options in the OSD JTFRAME_SCAN2X_NOBLEND   | MiST    | Disables pixel blending
 JTFRAME_SDRAM96          |         | SDRAM is clocked at 96MHz and the clk input of game is 96MHz
 JTFRAME_SDRAM_BANKS      |         | Game module ports will support interleaved bank access